UniqueNetwork/marketplace-docker/README.md

 ![Secondary](./doc/secondary_market.png)

-There are **three environment variables** under 'Market type configuration' section inside the `.env` file.
+There are **three environment variables** under the 'Market type configuration' section inside the `.env` file.

 1. Type of the marketplace can be configured by changing `MARKET_TYPE` variable.
 By default it is set as 'secondary'.
 Update the value as 'primary' to enable appropriate type.